coenraadhuman/geeky/README.md

 <a id="local-image"></a>
 ### Local Container Images

-- [Docker-OSX](https://github.com/sickcodes/Docker-OSX): Run Mac OS X in Docker with near-native performance.
+- [Docker-OSX](https://github.com/sickcodes/Docker-OSX): run Mac OS X in Docker with near-native performance.
 A very interesting project.

 <a id="local-software"></a>
 ### Local Software

 - [Lutris](https://lutris.net/): play all your games on Linux; helps running Battle.net, Epic Games and other on a Linux machine.
 - [Plexamp](https://www.plex.tv/plexamp/): completely custom music player for audiophiles.
 Integration available with Tidal and you can serve your own music from your Plex server.
-- [TIDAL Hi-Fi](https://github.com/Mastermindzh/tidal-hifi): The web version of listen.tidal.com running in electron with Hi-Fi (High & Max) support thanks to widevine for you Linux machine.
+- [TIDAL Hi-Fi](https://github.com/Mastermindzh/tidal-hifi): the web version of listen.tidal.com running in electron with Hi-Fi (High & Max) support thanks to widevine for you Linux machine.

 <a id="mobile-distros"></a>
 ### Mobile Distros